IvanKirchev/MnistDestroyer/README.md

 # mnist_destroyer
 My attempts at reaching 100% test accuracy on the MNIST dataset

-## Fully connected Neaural Net implementaion with numpy (fc_nn_numpy)
+## MLP implementaion with numpy
-In this module you will find a numpy implementation of a fully connected neural network with the following architecture:
+In this module you will find a numpy implementation of a classic MLP with the following architecture:

 input -> 128 -> 64 -> 32 -> 10